 Christmas spirit.
 You can’t beat it.

-Oh what a special Christmas we had that year.
-But we got thru it, and later laughed about it, because she was special to me then and, for that matter, still is today.
 Times may change and circumstances will alter, but memories are frozen in time.
 They, if nothing else, remain.
-They are truly the gift that keeps on giving.
+So be sure to make some good ones!
+They truly are the gift that keeps on giving.

 So this week, as we celebrate Christmas, marking God’s greatest gift to mankind, his son Jesus Christ, take the time to remember ALL of your gifts, not just the ones under the tree, but also those gathered around it, and treasure the moment before it becomes a memory.